African nightshade: History, geography, ethnography

 The origin of the majority of Solanum species is within South America.
 The most popular African representatives of Solanum can also be found in areas of Europe and Asia, but the most valued nightshade species vegetable, said to be S. scabrum, is native to Australia.
 African nightshade is largely domesticated in Nigeria, but also popular in Kenya.
-While African nightshade was formerly known as "food for the poor" by the middle class of areas like Kenya, there have been changes over the last decade that have helped African nightshade make its way from growing wild or being semi-cultivated to being available in super markets.
-Traditionally, African nightshade was collected from the wild and given as a souvenir by family and friends, who were traveling from rural areas, to town dwellers.
+African nightshade has historically been known as "food for the poor" by the middle class of areas like Kenya.
+Traditionally, African nightshade was collected from the wild and given as a souvenir by family and friends, who were traveling from rural areas to town dwellers.
 Due to promotion by NGOs and research and other interest groups, this trend has changed based on awareness of nutritional and medicinal benefits.
 African nightshade has become a domesticated and commercialized production from commercial and substance farming.

 Growing conditions

 African nightshade is propagated from seeds.
 It performs well in a varying degree of climatic conditions, but grows best within cool, high-moisture environments in both medium and high altitudes.
 Shady conditions cause a reduction in total plant weight, as well as leaf yield.
 Though African nightshade can tolerate shade, growth is better when the plant is exposed to full sunlight.
 For adequate growth of African nightshades, and annual rainfall of approximately 500–1200 mm is necessary.
 African nightshades grow in a variety of soils but require large amounts of nutrients and are best adjusted to soils with high nitrogen, phosphorus and are rich in organic matter.
 Nitrogen fertilizer increases leaf yields 1.5–2.5 fold.
 Sandy loam to friable clay soils with a pH of 6.0–6.5 are appropriate.
-Plant heights, leaf numbers and area, as well as leaf yields, increase when a higher volume of phosphorus fertilizer is used.

 Though African nightshades are not drought tolerant, procedures can be done to help retain moisture such as mulching with tall grass.
 Selected breeding can be useful as a method for diversity development, with excellent potential, so long as the variety is preserved and utilized.
 African nightshade is ready for harvest four weeks past transplanting.
 Picking is done in weekly intervals and the African nightshade can be sun-dried on banana leaves post-harvest as a means of preservation.

 Comparing African nightshade to other high-value and high-yielding horticultural crops, it produces low leaf yields and is considered uneconomical, however it is in high demand in some areas for its health, nutritional, and medicinal benefits.